| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 ENERGY STORAGE AND TRANSMISSION:

 In the absence of electrical energy storage located adjacent to a generator, the associated transmission must be sized to match the peak generator output.
 For unconstrained wind generation without daily energy storage (annual capacity factor = 30%) the cost of transmission / kWh-km is about three times the cost of transmission / kWh-km for base load nuclear generation (annual capacity factor = 90%).
-Hence, there is an economic incentive for locating some of the energy storage close to wind generation to reduce transmission costs.
+Hence, there is an economic incentive for locating energy storage close to wind generation to reduce transmission costs.

 IMPACT OF ENERGY STORAGE ON TRANSMISSION COST: